Ghostlore: Ghana

+Russia

+Russian ghostlore is a complex tradition that reflects the country's history and culture.
+Most tales involve Christian beliefs and themes, such as the torment of unrepentant souls.
+Popular traditional ghosts include the domovoy, a household spirit, and the rusalka, a female water spirit.

 Locations

-Specific locations associated with death or tragedy quickly gain a local reputation for being haunted quicker than more benign places and as a result appear disproportionately within ghostlore stories from all over the world.
-Some examples of these locations include:
+Specific locations that are associated with death or tragedy often gain a local reputation for being haunted more quickly than more benign places.
+As a result, these locations appear disproportionately within ghostlore.
+Some examples of these locations include hospitals, asylums, battlefields, cemeteries, and sites of natural disasters or tragic accidents.
+These places are often imbued with a sense of sadness and loss, which can contribute to their reputation as haunted locations.

 Cemeteries

 Cemeteries often quickly become the subject of many ghost stories and frequently appear in the recorded folklore from all over the world.
 Popular local examples of cemeteries that have gained a reputation within folklore for being haunted include Bachelor's Grove Cemetery, Chase Vault, Jeruk Purut Cemetery, and Union Cemetery.

-College Campuses
+College campuses

-The architecture of many older buildings on college campuses resembles that of buildings described in nineteenth-century literary ghost stories and Gothic novels.
-Often these buildings become the setting for ghostly legends.
-According to professor Elizabeth Tucker, "[b]y telling ghost stories, students transform their college buildings into mysterious and magical places."
-The stories serve to "initiate entering students into a new community."
+The architecture of many older buildings on college campuses often resembles that of buildings described in nineteenth-century literary ghost stories and Gothic novels.
+These buildings subsequently become the setting for ghostly legends and tales of hauntings.

+According to professor Elizabeth Tucker the stories serve to "initiate entering students into a new community".
+In this way, ghostlore on college campuses serves not only to entertain and frighten, but also to create a sense of shared history and tradition among students.

+The emotional impact of these stories may be attributed to the association of college campuses with youth and discovery, as well as the potential for tragedy and loss inherent in the transition to adulthood.